eaa3/neato_robot/README.md

  * This node works with Indigo.
 The required third parameter to rospy.Publisher() has been supplied.
  * A minor issue in xv11::setMotors() has been fixed.
 Due to incorrect indentation in that function neato used to slowly crawl forward.
  * Fixed bug that was preventing driver to correctly receive odometry readings (removed alphanumeric filtering of robot response)

+## Tested robot
+ * This node works fine with Neato XV-14